wakatara/harsh/README.md

 ## Usage

-Harsh is a minimalist habit tracking command line tool for tracking and examining your habits.
+harsh is habit tracking for geeks.
+A minimalist, command line tool for tracking and examining your habits.

-It's inspired by and a GoLang riff on blinary's habitctl.
-It's designed to have simple, contained (eg. one year) habit tracking files that are human grokable and easily edited in a text editor.
-It's much simpler, more understandable, and more portable than commercial application and much easier to manage than emacs native org-mode habit tracking.
-It incorporates a few features I wrote in habitctl that were not merged such as skips and warns and a few other goodies.
+Designed for simplicity, visibility, and longevity, it uses self-contained tracking files that are human-grokable and editable in your text editor of choice.
+It's much simpler, more understandable, and portable than commercial or mobile applications, and less complex than emacs habit tracking.
+While quantitative individual movement tracking is exhaustive, the important habits get lost in the deluge so this provides deliberated, explicit habits to track.
+It's a riff on blinary's habitctl (rop-off).
+It's written in GoLang and incorporates features that were never merged into habitctl such as skips, warns, bug fixes, and some other goodies.
+If you're a geek, I think you'll like it.
+Despite trying an exhaustive number of habit trackers, this was what worked for me.
+If you're interested int he whys, there a [launch blog post here on my motivations writing it](https://daryl.wakatara.com/harsh-a-minimalist-cli-habit-tracker).

 Succintly: it's quick and gets out of your way.

-I personally have it in a `tmux` tab that track against as I tick items off.
+And gives you amazing visibililty on your habits.

 ## Installation

 harsh is coded in [GoLang](https://golang.org).
-It is avaiable on Linux, OSX, and Windows.
+It's available on Linux, OSX, and Windows via Go's [goreleaser](https://github.com/goreleaser/goreleaser), as a specific goal was increasing take up and adoption of the CLI-based approach.

 On OSX